Pub Date: 1994

 The Hero in Flight

 Warren hates the Malory family.
 In particular, his brother-in-law, James.
-When James Malory compromised his sister, Georgina, it took all five burly Anderson brothers taking turns beating James into a pulp to force him to marry her.
+When James Malory compromised his sister, Georgina, it took all five burly Anderson brothers to take turns beating James into a pulp to force him to marry her.
 James has never forgotten that.

 Nor have the Andersons forgotten that James was a pirate who plundered some Anderson family ships.
 Not to mention that he’s a blasted Englishman, while the Anderson are American.
 The blood feud runs strong between the two families, despite George and James’s marriage.